-During SLEEP mode, the SLPAK flag is set.
-The application software should use SLPAK as a handshake indication for the request (SLPRQ) to go into SLEEP mode.
-When in SLEEP mode, the msCAN12 stops its internal clocks.
-Clocks to allow register accesses will still run.
-The TxCAN pin will stay in recessive state.
+During Sleep Mode, the SLPAK flag is set.
+The application software should use SLPAK as a handshake indication for the request (SLPRQ) to go into Sleep Mode.
+When in Sleep Mode, the msCAN12 stops its internal clocks.
+However, clocks to allow register accesses still run.
+If the msCAN12 is in bus-off state, it stops counting the 128\11 consecutive recessive bits due to the stopped clocks.
+The TxCAN pin stays in recessive state.
 If RXF=1, the message can be read and RXF can be cleared.
-However, if the msCAN12 is in bus-off state, it stops counting 12811 consecutive recessive bits due to the stopped clocks.
-Likewise, copying of RxBG into RxFG will not take place while in sleep mode.
+Copying of RxBG into RxFG doesn't take place while in sleep mode.
 It is possible to access the transmit buffers and to clear the TXE flags.
-No message abort will take place while in sleep mode.
+No message abort takes place while in sleep mode.

-The msCAN12 will leave SLEEP mode (wake-up) when
+The msCAN12 leaves Sleep Mode (wake-up) when

-- · bus activity occurs or
+- bus activity occurs or

 - the MCU clears the SLPRQ bit or

 - the MCU sets SFTRES.

-NOTE: The MCU cannot clear the SLPRQ bit before the msCAN12 is in SLEEP mode (SLPAK = 1).
+NOTE: The MCU cannot clear the SLPRQ bit before the msCAN12 is in Sleep Mode (SLPAK = 1).

 After wake-up, the msCAN12 waits for 11 consecutive recessive bits to synchronize to the bus.
-As a consequence, if the msCAN12 is woken-up by a CAN frame, this frame will not be received.
-The receive message buffers (RxBG and RxFG) will contain messages if they were received before sleep mode was entered.
-Pending copying of RxBG and RxFG, as well as pending message aborts and pending message transmissions, will now be executed.
-If the msCAN12 is still in bus-off state after sleep mode was left, it continues counting the 12811 consecutive recessive bits.
+As a consequence, if the msCAN12 is woken-up by a CAN frame, this frame is not received.
+The receive message buffers (RxFG and RxBG) contain messages if they were received before sleep mode was entered.
+All pending actions are executed upon wake-up: copying of RxBG into RxFG, message aborts and message transmissions.
+If the msCAN12 is still in bus-off state after sleep mode was left, it continues counting the 128\11 consecutive recessive bits.

-Figure 18-6.
+Figure 17-6.
 SLEEP Request / Acknowledge Cycle